 Tue 14 Nov 2017, 12.00pm–3.00pm

-Collaborative duo Guest, Riggs will invert this private spectacle and take us with them, by turning OMA’s MPavilion 2017 into a public performance of the banalities of new parenthood, where the rotating grandstand of Rem Koolhaas and David Gianotten’s amphitheatre-style structure will raise nappy-changing to new cultural heights, and where comfortable seating will support open-air breastfeeding and bottle-feeding.
-Guest & Riggs take OMA’s statement that the space could function as a playground literally: the floor will be given over to babies’ exploits, made possible with a series of baby-friendly interventions within the pavilion.
+Collaborative duo Guest, Riggs will invert this private spectacle and take us with them, by turning MPavilion 2017 into a public performance of the banalities of new parenthood, where Rem Koolhaas and David Gianotten’s amphitheatre-style structure will raise nappy-changing to new cultural heights.
+Guest, Riggs take Rem Koolhaas’s and David Gianotten’s statement that the space could function as a playground literally: the floor will be given over to babies’ exploits, made possible with a series of baby-friendly interventions within the pavilion.

 Across four events in our summer program, a rolling line-up of speakers will address the exclusion of parents from cultural events and the architecture of new parenthood by creating a space for parents and babies.
-Stay tuned for speaker details—coming soon.
+(Non-parents welcome too!)